The professional website of David C. Hunter

 An experienced mechanical / electrical / software systems engineer

-I am currently working at Transportation Technology Center Inc. (TTCI) in Pueblo, Colorado.
-I also provide consulting on mechatronic systems and embedded design.
-Contact hunter {at} dch (dot) pw for consulting services.
+I am currently working for MxV Rail (formerly Transportation Technology Center Inc, TTCI).
+I also provide consulting on mechatronic systems, embedded design, and embedded programming.
+Contact hunter {at} newmexatronics (dot) com for consulting services.

-My primary job must come first, and I will not accept any consulting work that creates a conflict of interest.
-In short, any work associated with the railroad industry or autonomous vehicles may be a conflict of interest.
+As long as I work for MxV Rail I will be limited to part-time consulting, and I will not accept any consulting work that creates a conflict of interest.
+In short, any work associated with the railroad industry may be a conflict of interest.
+All consulting is done through New Mexatronics LLC.

 I am a mechatronics/robotics engineer focused on the integration of electrical, mechanical, and software systems.
 I solve problems involving a mix of components such as microcontrollers, analog & digital electronics, actuators, sensors, motors, and software.